Skagit Regional Health

-The IT team at Skagit Regional Health wanted a new approach to how they tracked their internal resource capacity.
-Their method of an excel spreadsheet linked to an Access database had become far too cumbersome for their fast-paced environment.
-This process was also creating a huge burden for the team member that had to manage it.
-The solution was to create an internal web-based application connected to a fast SQL database that could be updated easily and efficiently.
-The project was affectionately nicknamed “Save Nancy.”
+The IT team at Skagit Regional Health wanted a new approach to how they tracked their internal resource capacities.
+Their method of an Excel spreadsheet linked to an Access database had become far too cumbersome for their fast-paced environment.
+This process also created a huge burden for the team member that had been tasked to manage it.
+We were asked to create a solution that could be updated easily and efficiently.
+This project was affectionately nicknamed “Save Nancy.”

 Our first task was to choose the tool/technology where we could build the best solution.
 The second was to outline our priorities, use cases, and user flows for the project.
 After we had agreed on those – we began wireframing, designing, and building the final web-based application.

 During our initial discussions, we identified 3 important goals this application would need to perform; manage teams, manage projects, and most importantly, run reports so that the executive team could quickly view and act on critical data.